shawngong/Swagger-Node-Express-For-Existing-APIs/README.md

 [Swagger](http://swagger.io/) is an open source software that allows for easy RESTful API documentation.
 However, a lot of the documentation is based around creating Swagger compatable APIs from the ground up.
-Thus, it is quite confusing to configure an existing API to use Swagger.
-It is this guides goal to help with that!
+With this guide, you will learn how to configure an existing node API with Swagger.

+# Contents

+Assumptions
+The idea
+What to use
+Setting up Swagger
+Swagger-Spec
+Troubleshooting